 - Rate in taxes: is the amount they must pay.

-3. Types of taxes in Saudi Arabia
+3. Types of Saudi Arabia withholding tax

 In this manner, they apply one tax or another depending on the activity on which it falls.
-These, despite being considered, all, a tribute, present variation in the amount that the interested party must pay.
+These, despite being considered, all, a tribute, present variations in the amount that the interested party must pay.

 3.1 According to base